fabianfassnacht/treespeciesclassification/README.md

 - Visualizing a hyperspectral image and vegetation spectra extracted from pixels
 - Conduct a supervised SVM classification using the original HyMap bands
 - Applying a PCA transformation to the Hyperspectral image (feature extraction)
-- Conduct a supervised SVM classififcation using the PCA components as input
+- Conduct a supervised SVM classification using the PCA components as input
 - Apply an additional feature selection to the PCA components and conduct a supervised SVM classification using an automatically selected subset of the PCA components

 The datasets applied in this tutorial are available here: